goualard-f/MicroFloatingPoints.jl/docs/src/manual.md

 ### Display

-Contrary to a `Float16`, which is displayed by default with an indication of its type, a `Floatmu` is displayed as a number alone with no indication of its type (much like a `Float64`).
+Contrary to a `Float16` or a `Float32`, which are displayed by default with an indication of their type, a `Floatmu` is displayed as a number alone with no indication of its type (much like a `Float64`).

 ```jldoctest
 julia> Floatmu{2,2}(0.25)